tril-alex/ats-mini/docs/source/manual.md

 * **Calibration** - SSB calibration offset (-2000...2000, per band).
 * **Theme** - Color theme.
 * **RDS** - Radio Data System options: PS - radio station name, CT - time, RT - text, PTY - genre, ALL (EU/US) - everything.
 Note that the time can be transmitted either in UTC or in local timezone, as well as be completely bogus.
 The clock is synchronized only once, so you can pick the right time source (switch the receiver power off and on to resync it again).
+* **UTC Offset** - Affects the displayed time, whether it was received via RDS or NTP.
 * **Zoom Menu** - Display the currently selected menu item using a larger font (accessibility option).
 * **Scroll Dir.** - Menu scroll direction for clockwise encoder turn.
 * **Sleep** - Automatic sleep interval in seconds (0 - disabled).